top of page

 7/10/1989 – 11/1/2011

-Tiffany was so full of life; she lived as we all should, with God in her heart, compassion for others and the most beautiful smile you’ve ever seen.
-Tiffany was a loyal friend and an amazing daughter and sister.
-She loved music, shoes (of course), making people laugh, her family, friends and fellowship.
+Tiffany was full of life and lived with God in her heart, compassion for others, and the most beautiful smile you could ever imagine.
+She was a loyal friend, an amazing daughter and sister, and someone who brought laughter wherever she went.
+She loved music, shoes, fellowship, and—most of all—her family and friends.

-Tiffany, We will miss you always and love you forever,
+Tiffany, we miss you always and love you forever.

 Story for the Readers and Viewers